pingcap/docs-tidb-operator/en/monitor-a-tidb-cluster.md

 Then open [http://localhost:3000](http://localhost:3000) in your browser and log on with the default username and password `admin`.

 You can also set `spec.grafana.service.type` to `NodePort` or `LoadBalancer`, and then view the monitoring dashboard through `NodePort` or `LoadBalancer`.
-For details, see [Monitor the TiDB Cluster using TidbMonitor](monitor-using-tidbmonitor.md).
+For details, see [Monitor the TiDB Cluster Using TidbMonitor](monitor-using-tidbmonitor.md).

 If there is no need to use Grafana, you can delete the part of `spec.grafana` in `TidbMonitor` during deployment.
 In this case, you need to use other existing or newly deployed data visualization tools to directly access the monitoring data.